 Why It’s Best for This Type of Skin: Manufacturers add botanicals to the hydrating components.
 These molecules create a calming sensation on the skin as it absorbs the moisture.

-Homemade Recipe: Combine three ingredients into a paste that can be used as a DIY gel substitute.
+Combine three ingredients into a paste that can be used as a DIY gel substitute.

 Ingredients: Equal parts of rose clay, aloe vera gel and your choice of essential oil

 Step-by-Step Process: Apply this gel mask to your face for up to 15 minutes.
 Use a washcloth to wipe away the residues.

 5. Best for Oily and Acne-Prone Skin: Clay Masks

 Understanding the Face Mask: There’s a reason why people around the globe will strive to bathe in mud and related substances.
 These natural ingredients improve the skin.